-The clip knives below are for sale on eBay.
-There are usually hundreds to choose from in a wide variety of styles.
+Below is a wide variety of sizes and styles of clip knives for sale.
 Please scroll down for tips on what to look for when buying a clip knife.

 Clip Knives: Good Things To Know Before Buying

-When buying a clip knife off of eBay or anywhere, there are some things to make sure you know before you make your purchase.
+When buying a clip knife there are some things to make sure you know before you make your purchase.

 - Is the clip knife new or used?